 Storm Smart is a FREE program that provides education and technical assistance to homes to promote green stormwater infrastructure and other stormwater solutions for our watershed and wildlife.

 Trees for Streams

 Every year we plant between 1,000 and 2,000 trees along rivers and tributaries in the District.
 Riparian buffers help to decrease streambank erosion, create wildlife habitat and can prevent some pollutants from entering streams.

-The WNRCD is currently seeking landowners within the District who own property along rivers that want to improve their flood resiliency, stabilize their banks, improve wildlife habitat and stop pollutants from entering the river.
+We are currently seeking landowners within the District who own property along rivers that want to improve flood resiliency, improve wildlife habitat and lower the amount of pollutants entering the river.
+If your property is a good fit we may be able to plant trees for free.
 For more information on participating in our trees for streams initiative, please email: email@example.com

 In an effort to address these issue, WNRCD identifies areas where passage may be hindered and works with towns and road crews to make necessary changes to the offending structure (typically perched culverts).
 Leveraging various funding sources, WNRCD is then able to secure designs and financial assistance for either replacements or retrofits.